15 Easy Journaling Tips for Beginners (With Samples to Steal!)

 I recommend keeping a list of your favorite prompts in your journal or saved on your phone.
 This way, you’ll always have something to write about when you sit down with your journal.

 Journaling isn’t one-size-fits-all, and trying different styles can help you find what works best.
 There are many approaches to journaling that serve different purposes.
-I recommend experimenting with several types to discover which ones you connect with most.
+I recommend experimenting to discover which ones you connect with most.

 Gratitude journaling involves writing down things you’re thankful for each day.
+To start, simply list 3-5 things you are grateful for, whether they are big relationships or small joys like a cup of coffee.
 This style can boost your mood and help you focus on the positive aspects of life.
-I find that even listing three things daily makes a difference in my outlook.

 Bullet journaling combines planning, tracking, and note-taking in one customizable system.
 It uses symbols and short phrases to organize information quickly.
 This method works well if you like structure and visual organization.